max-pfeiffer/uvicorn-gunicorn-poetry/README.md

 ### [Server mechanics](https://docs.gunicorn.org/en/stable/settings.html?highlight=worker_tmp_dir#worker-tmp-dir)
 `WORKER_TMP_DIR` : A directory to use for the worker heartbeat temporary file.
-By default this is set to /dev/shm to speed up the startup of workers by using a in memory file system
+By default, this is set to /dev/shm to speed up the startup of workers by using a in memory file system

 **default:** `/dev/shm`

 ### [Server socket](https://docs.gunicorn.org/en/stable/settings.html?highlight=bind#bind)
 `BIND` : The socket to bind.

-**default:** `0.0.0.0:80`
+**default:** `0.0.0.0:8000`